 Elizabethan & Victorian Ages keep it covered.

 While most of the safety issues went the way of the woolly mammoth by this time, hair removal for vanity’s sake was just ramping up.
 However, most of the concern during these periods was facial hair.
 Queen Elizabeth was fond of plucking eyebrows and using walnut oil and other products to lighten and thin hair on the face.
-Removal of eyebrows, moustaches, and low hairlines were considered in vogue.
+Removal of eyebrows, mustaches, and low hairlines were considered in vogue.
 Imagine wanting a receding hairline!
 The Elizabethian age saw much of the same.
-Full coverage fashion meant body hair was covered - lose the moustache, but forget about pit hair.
+Full coverage fashion meant body hair was covered - lose the mustache, but forget about pit hair.
 Out of sight, out of mind.

 1900s to Today

 So, where did the idea of shaving legs and armpits come from?
 Passed down perhaps by moms & grandmas?
 One word: MARKETING.
 That’s right, much of our “traditional” expectations of women shaving underarms, legs, and bikini area came from the fashion, advertising, and men’s grooming industries.
 King Camp Gillette introduced his safety razor in 1903 and saw his sales skyrocket over the next few years, especially when soldiers from WWI received them as general issue gear.
 But clearly there was the untapped women’s market.
 By 1915 the first razor marketed to women was created, the Milady Decollete.
 But now women needed to be sold on why to buy them.
 Well, changing fashion presented the perfect opportunity.
 As sleeveless dresses appeared, the “need” to shave armpits followed.
 Ads exploded urging the need to remove “objectionable hair”.
 Then skirt lengths shortened and shaving legs became necessary.
 Within a few years, 98% of women were shaving both.